shekeltechnologies/Documentation/guides/MasterNode_Setup_Cold_Hot_Linux.md

 Requires details from (Part 1).

-This is will run 24/7 and provide services to the network via TCP port 5500 for which it will be rewarded with coins.
+This will run 24/7 and provide services to the network via TCP port 5500 for which it will be rewarded with coins.
 It will run with an empty wallet reducing the risk of loosing the funds in the event of an attack.

 ### 1. Get a VPS server from a provider like Vultr, DigitalOcean, Linode, Amazon AWS, etc.

 Requirements:
  * Linux VPS (Ubuntu 14.04, 64 bit)
- * Static IPv4 Address
+ * Dedicated Public IP Address
  * Recommended at least 1GB of RAM

-### 2. SSH into the server and:
+### 2. Login via SSH into the server and type the following command in the console as root:

-Update and Install new packages (as user `root`) by running these commands one by one and ensuring success:
+Update and Install new packages by running these commands one by one:
 ```
 apt-get update -y
 apt-get upgrade -y